wfp/editorial-guide/basics-9-abbreviationsandacronyms.md

 ---
 title: Abbreviations and Acronyms
-permalink: /usage/abbreviations-and-acronyms/
+permalink: /basics/abbreviations-and-acronyms/
-categories: Abbreviations and Acronyms
+categories: Basics
 layout: page
 resource: true
 ---

+### Abbreviations and Acronyms

 Keep the use of abbreviations and acronyms to a minimum.